substantic/rain/docs/guide/overview.rst

 Rain infrastructure composes of a central **server** component and **worker** components, that may run on different machines.
-A worker may spawn one or more **subworkers** that are local processes that provides execution of an external code.
-Rain is distributed with Python subworker.
+A worker may spawn one or more **executors** that are local processes that provides execution of an external code.
+Rain is distributed with Python executor.
 Workers communicate via direct connections to exchange data.

 Users interacts with server via